 Short-haul fleets equipped with ELDs can stay relaxed as they won’t have to constantly worry about driving beyond the radius.

 2. Driver Scorecards

 Some ELDs, like the KeepTruckin ELD solution, help fleet managers identify bad and dangerous driving behaviors.
-By monitoring drivers who drive recklessly and spotting dangerous driving behaviors, such as hard cornering, hard braking, hard acceleration, and speeding, fleets can improve the overall safety.
+By monitoring drivers who drive recklessly and spotting dangerous driving behaviors, such as hard cornering, hard braking, and hard acceleration, fleets can improve the overall safety level.

 Increased fleet safety leads to fewer accidents, penalties, and liabilities.

 Idle-time tracking is another big reason why so many short-haul fleets are installing ELDs.

 It is estimated that for a truck that consumes $70,000 worth of fuel every year, nearly $5,600 is wasted on idling.

 ELDs allow fleets to identify drivers who idle for too long or too frequently.
 It can save short-haul fleets thousands of dollars in fuel wastage every month.